Table of Contents

 Squirt out the water and repeat three times (do not reuse water).

-- You can improve cleaning effectiveness by taking the set apart, removing the plunger from the barrel and soaking them in bleach for at least 30 seconds.
+- You can make the cleaning work better by taking the syringe apart, removing the plunger from the barrel and soaking the parts in bleach for at least 30 seconds.

 - Never shoot or drink the bleach